MarinaShmovganets/lighthouse/docs/plugins.md

 Defines the audit groups used for display in the HTML report.

+It is an object whose keys are the group IDs and whose values are objects with the following properties:

+- `title: string` **REQUIRED** - The display name of the group in the report.
+- `description: string` _OPTIONAL_ - A more detailed description of the group's purpose.

 **Example of Category with Groups**

 <img alt="audit group with groups" src="https://user-images.githubusercontent.com/2301202/56936017-86d3ce80-6aba-11e9-9a43-39bf3810b551.png" width=550>